-Managed WordPress Hosting takes the stress of managing your hosting as the service comes with dedicated support and experts ready to back you up on your every step.
-Typically, managed WordPress hosting utilized the same dedicated server.
+Managed WordPress Hosting takes the stress of managing your hosting as the service comes with dedicated experts ready to back you up on your every step.
+Typically, managed WordPress hosting utilizes the same dedicated server.
 However, it can also be cloud hosting or VPS hosting.

-The exact type of server specification depends on the package managed WordPress hosting package you buy.
-Most often you’ll get a dedicated server, optimized to meet the speed and performance requirements of WordPress.
+The exact type of server specification depends on the package-managed WordPress hosting services you buy.
+Most often, you’ll get a dedicated server optimized to meet the speed and performance requirements of WordPress.

 Here are some of the benefits of Managed WordPress hosting providers: